-Pursuant to Part 146 of the Rules of the Chief Administrative Judge, mediators who wish to serve on court rosters must have taken at least 40 hours of mediation training and must have recent experience mediating actual cases.
+- I. Overview: Pursuant to Part 146 of the Rules of the Chief Administrative Judge, mediators who wish to serve on court rosters must have taken at least 40 hours of mediation training and must have recent experience mediating actual cases.
 The 40 hours of mediation training may consist of 24 hours of initial training, and 16 hours of additional mediation skills training, grounded in the court and case type-specific context in which the trainees will mediate.
 Alternatively, the 40 hours may be offered together as one complete program covering the necessary topics depending on the court and case type-specific context in which the trainees will mediate.
-The training shall afford appropriate opportunities for experiential learning, and shall include a mixture of lecture, exercises, small group activities, mediation simulation, and role plays.

-- II.
-The training agenda and materials for the initial training (24 hours) should cover these topics: - A. Definition and discussion of ADR processes: The training should define and distinguish among various dispute resolution processes, which may include negotiation, mediation, case conferencing, collaborative law, parenting coordination, neutral evaluation, arbitration, and litigation. - B. Definition and discussion of the nature of conflict: The training should explore the nature of conflict, define and distinguish among the various conflict management approaches (e.g., competitive v. collaborative) and discuss how these approaches influence the resolution of conflict. - C. Discussion of the values and purposes underlying mediation: The training should cover the values and purposes underlying mediation, including voluntariness, party self-determination, safety, confidentiality (and its exceptions), mediator impartiality, informed decision-making, empowerment and recognition. - D. Definition and discussion of the mediation process: The training should cover the process of mediation including but not limited to (i) pre-mediation steps, (ii) the opening statement, (iii) information gathering and exchange (iv) identifying the issues and developing the agenda, (v) facilitating movement and exploring options, and (vi) reaching closure or agreement.
-The training should highlight the flexibility and non-linear nature of the mediation process notwithstanding a structured teaching approach that may include the above stages. - E. Mediation Skills: The training should cover mediation skills including but not limited to: active listening, forms of questions (e.g., open-ended v. closed-ended), distinguishing positions from interests, reflecting or summarizing, framing issues, responding to emotions, generating options, reality-testing proposals, bridging impasse, and drafting agreement.
+The 24-hour, 16-hour or 40-hour-combined training shall afford appropriate opportunities for experiential learning, and shall include a mixture of lecture, exercises, small group activities, mediation simulation, and role plays. - II.
+The training agenda and materials for the initial training (24 hours) should cover these topics: - A. Definition and discussion of ADR processes.
+The training should define and distinguish among various dispute resolution processes, which may include negotiation, mediation, case conferencing, collaborative law, parenting coordination, neutral evaluation, arbitration, and litigation. - B. Definition and discussion of the nature of conflict.
+The training should explore the nature of conflict, define and distinguish among the various conflict management approaches (e.g., competitive v. collaborative) and discuss how these approaches influence the resolution of conflict. - C. Discussion of the values and purposes underlying mediation: The training should cover the values and purposes underlying mediation, including voluntariness, party self-determination, safety, confidentiality (and its exceptions), mediator impartiality, informed decision-making, empowerment and recognition. - D. Definition and discussion of the mediation process.
+The training should cover the process of mediation including but not limited to (i) pre-mediation steps, (ii) the opening statement, (iii) information gathering and exchange (iv) identifying the issues and developing the agenda, (v) facilitating movement and exploring options, and (vi) reaching closure or agreement.
+The training should highlight the flexibility and non-linear nature of the mediation process notwithstanding a structured teaching approach that may include the above stages. - E. Mediation Skills.
+The training should cover mediation skills including but not limited to: active listening, forms of questions (e.g., open-ended v. closed-ended), distinguishing positions from interests, reflecting or summarizing, framing issues, responding to emotions, generating options, reality-testing proposals, bridging impasse, and drafting agreement. - F. Role of the mediator, parties, support persons, lawyers, interpreters, and other foreseeable participants.
+The training should prepare mediators to facilitate communication and efficiently maximize participation of all foreseeable parties in mediation.
+The training should discuss the role of lawyers in advising clients and drafting agreements.